f4exb/sdrangel/plugins/channelrx/demodatv/readme.md

 For all modulations except LSB this is the lower side band.

 This slider lets you adjust the opposite band cutoff frequency of the FFT asymmetrical filter.
-The value in MHz appears on the left of the slider.
+The value in kHz appears on the left of the slider.

 <h3>13: FFT asymmetrical filter in band cutoff frequency</h3>

 For all modulations except LSB this is the upper side band.

 This slider lets you adjust the in band cutoff frequency of the FFT asymmetrical filter.
-The value in MHz appears on the left of the slider.
+The value in kHz appears on the left of the slider.

-If the rational downsampler is engaged (3) and the FFT filter is not engaged (11) this slider controls the downsampler cutoff frequency.
+If the rational downsampler is engaged (3) this slider also controls the downsampler cutoff frequency.

 <h2>B: Video settings</h2>